SoftHu/tos_avg/En/4_4_4_gaming_01.md

 Congratulations, brave adventurer.
 You found the answer and
-have earned Inari Okami's blessing.]
+have earned Lady Inari's blessing.]
 1759500278314593 -->|5|1759500484353642[<b>Speaker 👉 Gulu Bobo Queen:</b>

 It seems you have more thinking and training to do.